-Leaving, for the time being, the issue of whether it’s better to kill one’s child or give it up for adoption, I want to focus first on one of the questions most commonly asked of adoptees and adoptive parents, “What about your [or the] real parents?”
+Leaving, for the time being, the issue of whether it’s better to abort one’s unborn potential child or give it up for adoption, I want to focus first on one of the questions most commonly asked of adopted people and adoptive parents, “What about your [or the] real parents?”
 This is an interesting question, because it equates biology with authenticity, even though many people raised by their biological parents share no emotional or psychological affinity with them; and many people who were adopted feel as though they were born into their adoptive families.
 In fact, we all know what we mean when we say, “She’s a real friend,” yet somehow we confuse ourselves when adoption is involved.
 We no longer know what a real, good, authentic mother or father is.

 Why is that?